gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 @sap/hdi-deploy
 ===============

 `@sap/hdi-deploy` is a [Node.js](https://nodejs.org)-based deployment module for SAP HANA DI (HDI)-based persistence models, HDI Deployer for short.
-The HDI Deployer can be used in XS Advanced (XSA) and in SAP Cloud Platform (SAP CP)/Cloud Foundry (CF), and it is also used by the SAP Web IDE for interactive development scenarios.
-It can also be used in scenarios without XSA (or SAP CP), e.g. for deploying HDI persistence models into a HANA database where no XSA is installed.
+The HDI Deployer can be used in XS Advanced (XSA) and in SAP Business Technology Platform (SAP BTP)/Cloud Foundry (CF), and it is also used by the SAP Web IDE for interactive development scenarios.
+It can also be used in scenarios without XSA (or SAP BTP), e.g. for deploying HDI persistence models into a SAP HANA database where no XSA is installed.

-For more information about HANA DI, please check the [SAP HANA Developer Guide](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/eaa4e37394ea4efba8148d595d025261.html) and the [SAP HANA Administration Guide](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.03/en-US/3ef0ee9da11440e4b01708455b8497a9.html).
+For more information about SAP HANA DI, please check the [SAP HANA Developer Guide](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.03/en-US/eaa4e37394ea4efba8148d595d025261.html) and the [SAP HANA Administration Guide](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.03/en-US/3ef0ee9da11440e4b01708455b8497a9.html).

 Usually, the HDI Deployer is packaged into a database module, a `db` module, as part of a Multi-Target Application (MTA) and is used to deploy HDI design-time artifacts of the `db` module to the respective HDI container.
 When an MTA is deployed via the Deploy Service, the `db` module is pushed first so that it can "prepare" the SAP HANA persistence; by the time defined services are started, the HDI container is ready for use.